Timothy Schofield found guilty of sexually abusing boy

 The brother of television presenter Phillip Schofield has been found guilty of sexually abusing a boy.

-Timothy Schofield, 54, from Bath, had denied 11 sexual offences involving a child between October 2016 and October 2019.
+Timothy Schofield, 54, from Bath denied 11 sexual offences involving a child between October 2016 and October 2019.

-Timothy Schofield has been found guilty of all charges by a majority verdict at Exeter Crown Court.

-He was a civilian worker for Avon and Somerset Police at the time of the offences.
+Schofield, who was a civilian worker for Avon and Somerset Police at the time of the offences, was found guilty of all charges by a majority verdict.

+Phillip Schofield said after the verdict: "As far as I am concerned, I no longer have a brother."

+Timothy Schofield has been remanded in custody and will be sentenced at Bristol Crown Court on 19 May.

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk